top of page

 Given the resort is perched above the Pacific, guests can take advantage of a complimentary shuttle ride to/from the water as well as beach service while they’re there.
 I haven’t toured Hotel Wailea, but I have clients who stayed there.
 They loved the peaceful, luxurious tranquility.

 We loved our whole Maui experience, but my husband and I enjoyed the Wailea area more than Ka’anapali because of its relaxed pace, minimal traffic and crowds, and peacefulness.
 It’s also nice to be more centrally located with less drive time to points of interest.
 However, the kids slightly favored Ka’anapali because it’s more lively, and the pool at the Westin Maui in Ka’anapali seemed more geared to kids vs. the Fairmont pool.
-We’re already planning our next trip to Hawaii for February 2023 where we’ll spend the majority of time on Kaua’i, but we’ll come back to Maui for whale-watching.
-I hope to stay in Wailea at the Wailea Beach Resort!

 Heather Vergara is a former PepsiCo marketing executive who left the corporate world to be a Mom and never found her way back.
 Instead, she focused on her passion for travel and adventure and created Show Them the World, a travel concierge service for busy families longing to reconnect and see the world together.
-In less than four years, she's helped more than 300 families experience Hawaii, Alaska, Costa Rica, France, England, Greece, Italy, Croatia, Portugal, Spain, the Caribbean, National Parks, and more to come!
+In less than four years, she's helped more than 300 families experience Hawaii, Alaska, Costa Rica, France, England, Greece, Italy, Croatia, Portugal, Spain, Ireland, the Caribbean, National Parks, and more to come!

 Heather has an MBA in marketing from Indiana University, a Digital Marketing Executive Education certificate from Columbia University, and a BA in Journalism from the University of North Carolina at Chapel Hill.
 She lives with her husband, two kids, and two furry dogs in Zionsville, Indiana.

-1,040 views0 comments
+3,688 views0 comments

 Recent Posts